cambragol/fallout-fission/_pages/about.md

 -   F.I.S.S.I.O.N. does NOT include game data - you must own Fallout 2

 -   Your existing saves will work - F.I.S.S.I.O.N. maintains full compatibility

--   Mods stay where they are - F.I.S.S.I.O.N. reads from existing `data/` structure

 -   No configuration needed for basic use - just replace the executable